 - a.
 Section 6.6.3 is generally applicable to all residential development. - b.
 Section 6.6.4 is applicable where diverse, walkable and mixed density neighborhoods are desired.
-Specifically, they apply to the NR-1, NR-2, NR-3, and HR zoning districts (except previously platted lots in HR), and in limited application to infill projects.
+Specifically, they apply to the NR-1, NR-2, NR-3, and HR zoning

-c.
-Section 6.6.5. is applicable to cottage lot developments as an option for clustering dwellings on difficult infill sites in association with the NR-2 and NR-3 districts.
+- districts (except previously platted lots in HR), and in limited application to infill projects. - c.
+Section 6.6.5. is applicable to cottage lot developments as an option for clustering dwellings.